omega1x/pipenostics/README.md

 ## Intro

-The package aggregates to some extent the separate knowledge concerning engineering, reliability, diagnostics and predictive maintenance of pipeline systems.
-For the present time the package contains utilities for processing corrosion data commonly gathered by *inline inspection*, as well as empirical models for calculations of local thermal-hydraulic regimes of district heating network.
+The package aggregates some of the separate knowledge regarding engineering, reliability, diagnostics, and predictive maintenance of pipeline systems.
+At the moment, the package includes utilities for processing corrosion data commonly collected by *inline inspection*, as well as empirical models for calculating local thermal-hydraulic conditions in district heating networks.
+Additionally, the package provides a variety of useful tools and datasets that can assist with solving a range of related issues.

 ## Installation